9 Types of Owls in Oklahoma

 They can take down ferocious prey like ospreys and falcons because they have powerful claws and good flying abilities.

-Once they have something in their claws, it takes 28 pounds of power to pry them apart.
+Once they have something in their claws, prying them apart takes 28 pounds of power.

 These birds can be found throughout North America, from Mexico to northern Alaska.

-It lives in deserts, mountains, woodlands, and prairies and is one of the most widespread types of owls in Oklahoma.
+It lives in deserts, mountains, woodlands, and prairies and is one of Oklahoma’s most widespread types of owls.

-The great horned owl can be found anywhere, including in urban areas, rural areas, and wilderness.
+The great horned owl can be found anywhere in urban areas, rural areas, and wilderness.

 2. Burrowing Owl